These Watermelon Fries with Coconut Lime Dip are a great Gluten Free, Vegan and Healthy Summer Snack that’s perfect for the whole family.

 - A deep hollow sound when tapped.

-Once you got a good one, you simply cut the flesh into fry-like strips and then sprinkle them liberally with tajin seasoning.
-This is a Mexican seasoning that is a mixture of salt, chili and lime, but in a pitch you can easily just swap in salt, chili powder and lime zest.
+Once you got a good one, you simply cut the flesh into fry-like strips and then sprinkle them liberally with tajin seasoning or your own mixture of salt, chili powder and lime zest.
 No sweat.
 I’m literally just obsessed with this stuff so I always have it on hand.

 For the dip to go with your watermelon fries, I mix some non-dairy coconut yogurt, zest and juice of one lime and a little coconut sugar, to taste.
 It’s literally that easy (and OMG so delish).